Is Your Shopify Store Ready for Black Friday?

 Image Optimization: Did you know that up to 40% of visitors leave a page if it takes longer than three seconds to load?
 While you want to display your beautiful products in all their glory, those high-resolution images can slow your site’s loading times.
 This is a big no-no, as customers will leave your site quicker than you can say ‘Image Compressor’.
 Check out our Graphic Design tasks to see other ways to improve the images on your site.

 Seamless Mobile Shopping Experience: With more and more shoppers using their mobile devices to shop, it’s imperative that your site works well on mobile.
-Last year during Black Friday and Cyber Monday, mobile transactions on Shopify accounted for 66% of all sales, compared to 39% for the rest of the U.S. industry.
+Last year during Black Friday and Cyber Monday, mobile transactions on Shopify accounted for 67% of all sales.

 Offer BIG Discounts